UnREAL Season-Finale Recap: I Choose Me

 Rachel gets a job offer from Serena — but we’ll never learn what the specifics are, because even though Rachel (verbally) accepts the offer and tells Quinn that she’s quitting, everything falls apart after Rachel manipulates Serena into choosing … one more drumroll, please … no one!
 That’s right, if Rachel can’t be happy (see: Jeremy), then no one can.
 Even Serena, who is somehow successfully convinced to turn down both Jasper and Owen.
 She knows she has been “produced,” even though she goes along with it, catching Rachel mid-smile after she masterminds another miserable breakup between Chet and his young girlfriend, Crystal.
 (Alas, she isn’t really making everyone miserable.
 Because of that stunt, Chet admits on live TV that he’s in love with Quinn.
 More on that in a few.)
 “You produced me so I’d end up like you: empty and alone,” Serena taunts Rachel, rescinding that job offer.
 “Tell the truth.
 You don’t hate it here.
 You love it.
 You were smiling, I saw you … This is exactly where you belong.”
 She gets into her limo and rides away, satisfied for a moment until she realizes that she is alone.
 Turns out Rachel did successfully produce her into misery.
 Sorry, Serena.

 Meanwhile, Quinn is still waging war with Gary.
-Her “BFF” Fiona has a big deal fall through and asks for a job – this after she told Quinn her TV shows were too “low class” for her – and Quinn says no, refusing to help her pal.
+Her “BFF” Fiona has a big deal fall through and asks for a job — this after she told Quinn her TV shows were too “low class” for her — and Quinn says no, refusing to help her pal.
 Fiona takes that news right back to Gary, offering to help him take Quinn down by bringing in that journalist (the one played by Ellie from Degrassi!) to write a tell-all piece about Quinn in exchange for a big job.
 She even somehow deletes Gary’s damning emails off Quinn’s computer.
 (Why Quinn didn’t make backups before blackmailing Gary, we’ll never know.
 You gotta print those things out, girl!)
 But in typical UnREAL fashion, this double-cross becomes a triple-cross when Quinn offers to help Fiona take Gary’s job and reveals how horribly scummy the guy is.
-Scummy isn’t even a strong enough word for it: Quinn’s magazine profile becomes a full-on take-down of Gary, instead, who has 11-plus women file a sexual harassment suit against him.
+Scummy isn’t even a strong enough word for it: Quinn’s magazine profile becomes a full-on take-down of Gary, instead, who has 11-plus women file a sexual-harassment suit against him.
 It just goes to remind you, in UnREAL, it’s female solidarity above all else.
 Even Madison gets to finally pitch her pilot.
 To Fiona.
 The new head of the network.

 So Quinn keeps her job and gets her man.
 Sure, she’s “old” and “can’t have babies” and “hates [him],” as Crystal says right before she’s escorted off of the Everlasting set, after Chet’s declared his love for Quinn.
 But these two belong together and always have.
 One of them just had to say it.
 Now they can turn that house they designed back into a home for two.
 I hope they adopt!